 - A single VCE unit may be undertaken in a subject area

-All Year 10 students are in homeroom groups for the Living and Values program, Religious Education and Health & Physical Education.
+All Year 10 students are in homeroom groups for the Living And Values Program, Religious Education and Health & Physical Education.

 Year 10 Program

-In Year 10 study of a Language is optional but highly recommended.
+In Year 10 the study of a Language is optional but highly recommended.
 Students are advised to speak directly to their Language teacher (French, Indonesian, Italian), to discuss Languages options leading into VCE and their Senior School studies.
 All Year 10 subjects are examined at the end of Semester 1 and 2.
 Students must select 3 elective units in addition to 2 Science units.